-Until about a year ago when grocery shopping I would take a separate plastic bag for my apples, bananas, carrots, and all other types of fruits and veggies.
+Until about a year ago, when grocery shopping, I would take a separate plastic bag for my apples, bananas, carrots, and all other types of fruits and veggies.
 I would come home with a dozen plastic bags, more than I could ever use for collecting garbage or other reuse purposes.
-When I started my plasticminimalism project I documented the plastic waste in our household on a weekly basis.
-I was shocked to find that a large share of our plastic footprint consisted of exactly those plastic produce bags that you get when buying fruit and veggies.
+When I started my plasticminimalism project I documented my plastic waste every weekend.
+I was shocked to find that a large share of my plastic footprint consisted of the plastic produce bags that you get when buying fruit and veggies.
 I immediately started to work on this problem.
 I found that it is actually very easy to avoid this kind of plastic consumption.
 Read here how I got rid of plastic around my fruit and veggies.
 And then share this article and win a set of reusable Re-Sack produce bags!

 First of all, ask yourself whether the product you are buying really needs a plastic bag.
 The most obvious example are bananas.
 This delicious fruit comes in perfectly designed packaging.
 The banana peel protects a banana against dirt.
 Also, bananas come in convenient bunches, they stick together naturally, so there is no need for a bag to keep them together as there would for example be in the case of mushrooms.
 So next time you find yourself in the produce corner of your supermarket, think twice before you let your bananas suffocate in a plastic bag.
 This also goes for other veggies that are easy to handle without a bag, such as pumpkin, squash and (red) cabbage.
 Just put the price tag on the product itself.
 A bag is really not necessary.